 Andy Blunden February 2019

-In the context of his own times, Hegel was not so much a radical as a reformer, advocating for a constitutional monarchy rather than the absolute monarchy which ruled Germany at the time.
-After his death however, his students were notorious as the most radical movement of the day, causing the Prussian Minister of Culture to issue a decree in 1841 to “expunge the dragon’s seed of Hegelian pantheism” from the minds of Prussian youth.
+In the context of his own times, Hegel was not so much a radical as a reformer, advocating for a constitutional monarchy as against the absolute monarchy which ruled Germany at the time.
+After his death however, his students became notorious as the most radical movement of the day, causing the Prussian Minister of Culture to issue a decree in 1841 to “expunge the dragon’s seed of Hegelian pantheism” from the minds of Prussian youth.

-(2) It was Hegel who first formulated the idea that concepts are primarily forms of human activity which exist not in the brain, but outside the head, and only through participation in activities, become forms through which people become aware of them and consciously grasp them in thought.
+(2) It was Hegel who first formulated the idea that concepts are primarily forms of human activity which exist not in the brain, but outside the head, implicit in human activity and implicit in the artifacts we use, and only through participation in activities, do concepts become forms through which people become aware of them and consciously grasp them in thought.
 This insight provides the key to an interdisciplinary approach to understanding human social life and psychology.

 So, for anyone who wants to plant an idea in world, Hegel is your ally.